 With respect to each other item of business, you may vote "FOR," "AGAINST" or "ABSTAIN."
-For all matters to be brought before the meeting, the affirmative vote of the holders of a majority of the outstanding shares entitled to vote and represented in person or by proxy at the Annual Meeting (excluding broker non-votes) will decide the question.
+Approval of each proposed amendment to our Restated Certificate of Incorporation requires the affirmative vote of the holders of a majority of all issued and outstanding shares of our common stock.
+For all other matters to be brought before the meeting, the affirmative vote of the holders of a majority of the outstanding shares entitled to vote and represented in person or by proxy at the Annual Meeting (excluding broker non-votes) will decide the question.
 Therefore, if you "ABSTAIN" with respect to any matter, the abstention has the same effect as a vote "AGAINST."